 The Quebec Dividend Tax Credit (imqdtxc) is calculated as a proportion (QDTCR)of Taxable Dividends (imqidivt) and is subtracted from Basic Provincial Tax to derive Provincial Tax Payable (imtxp).
 Also subtracted is the Quebec Tax Reduction which is a proportion (QTRP) of Provincial Tax Payable (imtxp).

-Saskatchewan Basic Provincial Tax is a proportion (SPTF) of Basic Federal Tax (imbft).
+When STXFLG is off, Saskatchewan Basic Provincial Tax is a proportion (SPTF) of Basic Federal Tax (imbft).
 A flat surtax, calculated as a proportion (SFTAX) on Net Income (iminet) is added to Basic Tax.